 By Public Transportation

-- From Reutlingen Hauptbahnhof, transfer to Reutlingen Busbanhof.
-Get a bus heading to Honau in Lichtenstein.
-Here are the bus codes you need to look for:
+Upon reaching Reutlingen Hauptbahnhof, you’ll need to transfer to Reutlingen Busbanhof.
+Look for a bus heading to Honau in Lichtenstein.
+The bus codes you need to keep an eye out for are:

 - Hauptbahnhof means Central Station in English.